merenbal/TrenchesOfGallipoli/README.md

 by examining the projects on YouTube.
 Since this is my first project, I uploaded it as a starting point for myself.

+GAME IS MADE FOR 1920x1080 MONITOR,
+OTHER RESOLUTIONS MIGHT HAVE ISSUES.